pyanno4rt/pyanno4rt/README.md

 <br>
 <h3>Usage</h3>

-pyanno4rt has two main classes which provide a code-based and an UI-based interface:
+pyanno4rt has two main classes which provide a code-based and a UI-based interface:  <br><br>

 <i>Base class import for CLI/IDE</i>